 - Build a dynamic product line, rather than a single product.
 Every new product you add stretches your ability to deliver winning function and quality.
 Yet a great initial product, with no follow-on, will not keep you ahead of competitors.
 Take the strategic risk.

 - Implement a new business model.
-Software as a service (SaaS) has now pretty much replaced the old licensing model, but offering it was a strategic risk for SalesForce.com.
+Software as a service (SaaS) has now pretty much replaced the old licensing model.
+However, marketing SaaS was a strategic risk for SalesForce.com.
 Proactively implementing new business models, like subscriptions and “freemium” pricing, are good risks, while linearly lowering old product prices is a bad risk.

 - Partner with a competitor.
 Use “coopetition” for cost sharing, economies of scale, and open access to new markets.
 Once you have established your credibility and value, a strategic partnership may lead to other business relationships or a funding source.